Tasarinan/Ufoco/docs/development/backlog.md

   - [ ] Agenda View shows current day on the menubar
   - [ ] Agenda view shows next/previous/current day
   - [ ] Agenda-View should always updated when it's shown

-- `Ongoing` every day, I can get an organized lists where I know I should do best to finish them in specific stage or later.

-  - [ ] create button to add a streak item
-    - [ ] streak general means achievement, spend hours and plan day and needed actions
-  - [ ] Change item label on the agenda view
-  - [ ] save item label on the database
-  - [ ] Due Mark is recognised by the markdown theme and based on org-modes

 * `Ongoing` As a user I want to have a focus view for today, that I can see today status